Cricosaurus

 Cricosaurus is an extinct genus of marine crocodyliforms of the Late Jurassic. belonging to the family Metriorhynchidae.
 The genus was established by Johann Andreas Wagner in 1858 for three skulls from the Tithonian (Late Jurassic) of Germany.
 The name Cricosaurus means "Ring lizard", and is derived from the Greek Krikos- ("ring") and σαῦρος -sauros ("lizard").
 It was a relatively small reptile, with C. suevicus and C. araucanensis measuring 2 m and 3.2 m in total body length, respectively.

 Discovery

 Cricosaurus was first named by Wagner in 1858, as a reclassification of a specimen he had previously described in 1852 ("Stenosaurus" elegans, "Stenosaurus" being a misspelling of Steneosaurus).

 Several other species have since been named, including C. suevicus by Fraas in 1901 (originally as a species of Geosaurus).
 One former species, C. medius (named by Wagner in 1858) has since been reclassified as a junior synonym of Rhacheosaurus gracilis.
-Fossil specimens referrable to Cricosaurus are known from Late Jurassic deposits in England, France, Switzerland, Germany, Argentina (Vaca Muerta), Cuba (Jagua Formation), and Mexico (La Caja and Pimienta Formations). and from the earliest Cretaceous (lower Berriasian) of Argentina and Valanginian of Germany.
+Fossil specimens referrable to Cricosaurus are known from Late Jurassic deposits in England, France, Switzerland, Germany, Argentina (Vaca Muerta), Cuba (Jagua Formation), and Mexico (La Caja and Pimienta Formations). and from the earliest Cretaceous (lower Berriasian) of Argentina.
+C. schroederi from Valanginian of Germany is later reclassified to Enalioetes.